Acne: Diet

 High-glycemic-load diets have been found to have different degrees of effect on acne severity.
 Multiple randomized controlled trials and nonrandomized studies have found a lower-glycemic-load diet to be effective in reducing acne.
 There is weak observational evidence suggesting that dairy milk consumption is positively associated with a higher frequency and severity of acne.
 Milk contains whey protein and hormones such as bovine IGF-1 and precursors of dihydrotestosterone.
 Studies suggest these components promote the effects of insulin and IGF-1 and thereby increase the production of androgen hormones, sebum, and promote the formation of comedones.
 Available evidence does not support a link between eating chocolate or salt and acne severity.
 Few studies have examined the relationship between obesity and acne.
 Vitamin B12 may trigger skin outbreaks similar to acne (acneiform eruptions), or worsen existing acne when taken in doses exceeding the recommended daily intake.

 Stress

 There are few high-quality studies to demonstrate that stress causes or worsens acne.
 Despite being controversial, some research indicates that increased acne severity is associated with high stress levels in certain contexts, such as hormonal changes seen in premenstrual syndrome.

 Other

 Some individuals experience severe intensification of their acne when they are exposed to hot humid climates; this is due to bacteria and fungus thriving in warm, moist environments.
-This climate induced acne exacerbation has been termed tropical acne.
+This climate-induced acne exacerbation has been termed tropical acne.

 Mechanical obstruction of skin follicles with helmets or chinstraps can worsen pre-existing acne.
-However, when acne is caused by mechanical obstruction it is not considered a form of acne vulgaris when being very technical.
-It would be an other acneiform eruption known as Acne mechanica.
+However, acne caused by mechanical obstruction is technically not acne vulgaris, but another acneiform eruption known as acne mechanica.